Premium

 .

-One group of the so-called optimists points to Pakistan’s economic indicators, which admittedly show significant improvements.
-They make the case that Pakistan’s military establishment is committed to economic growth and has come round to recognising the need for investment in the social sectors.
-It is true, the ‘‘optimists’’ acknowledge that Pakistan does not have institutions of state and nation other than the military.
+One group of the so-called optimists points to Pakistan8217;s economic indicators, which admittedly show significant improvements.
+They make the case that Pakistan8217;s military establishment is committed to economic growth and has come round to recognising the need for investment in the social sectors.
+It is true, the 8216;8216;optimists8217;8217; acknowledge that Pakistan does not have institutions of state and nation other than the military.
 But they reason that a few years of sustained economic growth under authoritarian rule backed by American largesse would enable Pakistan to build other institutions.
 They cite the example of countries like South Korea, where economic development was attained under military rule and a successful transition to democracy followed.

 But Pakistan cannot be compared to South Korea for several reasons.
 South Korea did not face the issues created by an ethnically heterogeneous population and its military was not a party to ethnic disharmony.
-Moreover, the country had a clear phase of authoritarianism (and economic development) followed by a sustained evolution towards democracy.
+Moreover, the country had a clear phase of authoritarianism and economic development followed by a sustained evolution towards democracy.
 Once the military accepted a set of rules, it abided by them and there was no effort to micromanage the political transition.
 In Pakistan, General Pervez Musharraf has the difficult task of overcoming the credibility gap created by the failure of phased transitions under his preceding military leaders.

 Story continues below this ad